 Table~\ref{tab:imagenet_spec} reports error rates on ImageNet validation set using central 224$\times$224 crops from images resized such that the shorter side is 256.
 All three harmonic networks have similar performance and improve over the baseline by $0.6-1\%$ in top1 and $0.4-0.6\%$ in top5 accuracy.
 We observe similar progress of the three modifications during training, see Fig.~\ref{fig:imagenet_curve}.
 ResNet-50 architecture has 17 layers with spatial filters which correspond to 11M parameters.
 We reduce this number by using progressive $\lambda$ compression: $\lambda$=3 on 14x14 features and $\lambda$=2 on the smallest feature maps.
 This reduces the number of weights roughly by half, in total by about 23\% of the network size.
 The compressed network loses almost no accuracy and still clearly outperforms the baseline.
-It should be noted that harmonic networks without bottleneck residual blocks can be compressed more efficiently.
-Even with compression the proposed Harm-ResNet-50 confidently outperforms the standard ResNet-50 (maxpool), as well as the more recent ScatResNet-50~\cite{Oyallon18b} and JPEG-ResNet-50~\cite{Gueguen18}, see Table~\ref{tab:imagenet_spec}.
-Furthermore, we also observe a substantial improvement of 1.15 in top-1 error \% associated with the introduction of harmonic blocks into a deeper ResNet-101 architecture.
-Note that similarly to ResNet-50 the harmonic version is not using pooling and relies on striding instead to reduce the computational complexity.
-Finally, Harm-ResNet-50 (avgpool) demonstrates a largely similar quantitative performance to the Harm-ResNet-50, which employs striding after the first layer, at the cost of about 10\% computational overheards in training.
-This experiment further validates the selection of nonpooling-based harmonic architecture as the main model.
+Even with compression the proposed Harm-ResNet-50 confidently outperforms the standard ResNet-50 (maxpool), as well as the ScatResNet-50~\cite{Oyallon18b} and JPEG-ResNet-50~\cite{Gueguen18}.
+Furthermore, we also observe a substantial improvement of 1.15 in top-1 error \% associated with the introduction of harmonic blocks into a deeper ResNet-101.

-We validate the use of harmonic blocks on an architecture without residual connections as well.
-To this end we employ a VGG16~\cite{Simonyan14} architecture with BN layers.
-Harm-VGG16-BN obtained by replacing all convolutional layers by harmonic blocks yields an improvement of approx. 0.8\% in top-1 classification error.
-This demonstrates that the improvement of harmonic networks is not limited to residual connection-based architectures.
+We validate the use of harmonic blocks on an architecture without residual connections as well, specifically the VGG16~\cite{Simonyan14} architecture with BN layers.
+Harm-VGG16-BN, obtained by replacing all convolutional layers by harmonic blocks yields an improvement of $\sim$0.8\% in top-1 classification error.
+This demonstrates that the improvement is not limited to residual-based architectures.